Le Vauclin

-Le Vauclin ([lə voklɛ̃]; Voklen) is a commune and town in the French overseas department and region, and island of Martinique.
+Le Vauclin ([lə voklɛ̃]; Voklen) is a commune in the French overseas department and region, and island of Martinique.

 Geography

-Located in the southeast of the island, its neighboring towns are Le François, Saint-Esprit, Rivière-Pilote and Le Marin.
+Located in the southeast of the island, its neighboring communes are Le François, Saint-Esprit, Rivière-Pilote and Le Marin.

+An UCPA sports centre (Union nationale des centres sportifs de plein air) was located in the town.

 Climate

 Le Vauclin has a tropical monsoon climate (Köppen climate classification Am) closely bordering on a tropical savanna climate (Aw).
 The average annual temperature in Le Vauclin is 27.3 C. The average annual rainfall is 1229.7 mm with November as the wettest month.
-The temperatures are highest on average in September, at around 28.2 C, and lowest in February, at around 25.9 C. The highest temperature ever recorded in Le Vauclin was 35.1 C on 31 August 2010; the coldest temperature ever recorded was 18.4 C on 17 December 1992.
+The temperatures are highest on average in August and September, at around 28.2 C, and lowest in February, at around 25.9 C. The highest temperature ever recorded in Le Vauclin was 35.1 C on 29 September 2023; the coldest temperature ever recorded was 18.4 C on 11 December 2022.

 Population

 Its inhabitants are known in French as Vauclinois (masculine) and Vauclinoises (feminine).